-- Bachelor of Science in Applied Learning and Development (ALD)
+- Bachelor of Science in Education (formerly Applied Learning and Development)

-- Bachelor of Science in Kinesiology and Health Education (KHE)
+- Bachelor of Science in Kinesiology and Health (formerly Kinesiology and Health Education)

 Degree plans provide detailed information about your major's requirements.
-Select the degree plan that includes the year you started attending a public Texas college or university after graduating from high-school.
-If you transferred to UT Austin from a college or university outside Texas or private institution, select the degree plan that includes the year you started attending UT Austin.
+Select the degree plan that includes the year you started attending a public Texas college or university after graduating from high school.
+If you transferred to UT Austin from a college or university outside Texas or a private institution, select the degree plan that includes the year you started attending UT Austin.

 The first three majors below prepare you to be a classroom teacher while Youth and Community Studies prepares you to work with people of all ages in a variety of settings that do not require teacher certification.